 Running your own business causes you to fuse with the entity itself.
 While you often hear that companies are separate legal entities, sort of a person in their own right, as an SME agency owner I really felt no gap between me and my company.
 I would end up feeling as if my state of mind was literally tied to the fortunes of the company on an hour by hour basis.
 New business would come flooding in the door and I'd be ecstatic, making plans to open new offices etc and if we lost any clients I'd feel extremely negative and this would crossover into my personal life affecting family and friends.
 Unfortunately, I don't think this actually has a remedy apart from just basically always doing well.
 It's in the hi's and low's that entrepreneurs are broken but sticking through this and levelling out your business will do the same for you.
 Be patient and pro tip: Meditate.

-Thanks to Larry Kotch, Brainbroker Marketing Agency!
+Thanks to Larry Kotch, The Brain!

 #6- Procrastination and perseverance